dvdvd100/cryptonight/README.md

 # cryptonight

 cryptonight pow hashing library for my own miner.
 It simply externs monero "cn_slow_hash" function from within a .dll (windows) and/or .so (linux).
+I have compiled it for amd64 based cpu.

 ## Usage